-Scrap fabric in asymmetrical shapes create this applique robot.
+Scrap fabric in asymmetrical shapes create this robot applique.
 Buttons create literal belly buttons as well as mismatched eyes.
 Get inspired by this unique idea and adorn your cotton onesie with a unique fabric detail like vegetables or animals rather than paint.
 Keep to large straight-line shapes like circles and triangles to make sewing easier on the tiny, tiny clothing.

 Made by Lori shares a free template to make your own robot onesie.

-Simple freezer paper serves as a stencil for this painted bow tie onesie.
-Ironing the cut wax paper to the shirt keeps the lightweight material to the shirt while you fill in the bow tie with fabric paint.
-Customize this by adding some glitter or even faux fold lines for a more dimensional bow tie.
+Simple freezer paper serves as a stencil for this french mustache onesie.
+Ironing the wax paper to the shirt can keep the lightweight material on while you fill in the cut out with fabric paint.
+Essentially Eclectic makes some great suggestions about painting, peeling the paper and other adorably funny stencil designs.

 Grey Luster Girl shares this free DIY onesie how-to.